-The purchase of the property could also restrict your disposable income available in the future to meet other objectives, such as supporting your child at university.
-Or, if money can be found to pay their living costs in the short to medium term, there may be a longer-term impact in other areas.
-Maybe you will reduce pension investment in the short term, which means you have to invest heavily later to keep your retirement plans on track.
+Buying a property could also restrict your future disposable income for meeting other objectives, such as supporting your child at university.
+Or, if money can be found to pay their living costs in the short to medium term, there may be a longerterm impact in other areas.
+Maybe you will reduce pension investment in the short term, which means you have to invest more heavily later to keep your retirement plans on track.